Operation Dragoon: Main invasion force landings

 The preceding bombing missions, together with resistance sabotage acts, hit the Germans heavily, interrupting railroads, damaging bridges, and disrupting the communication network.
 The landing started on the morning of 15 August.
 Ships of the Western Naval Task Force approached under cover of darkness and were in position at dawn.
 The first of 1,300 Allied bombers from Italy, Sardinia, and Corsica began aerial bombardment shortly before 06:00.
 Bombing was nearly continuous until 07:30, when battleships and cruisers launched spotting aircraft and began firing on specific targets detected by aerial surveillance.
 Naval gunfire ceased as the landing craft headed ashore at 08:00.
 The relatively steep beach gradients with small tidal range discouraged Axis placement of underwater obstacles, but landing beaches had been defensively mined.
 LCIs leading the first wave of landing craft fired rockets to explode land mines on the beaches to be used by following troops.

 The main landing force consisted of three divisions of the VI Corps.
-The 3rd Infantry Division landed on the left at Alpha Beach (Cavalaire-sur-Mer), the 45th Infantry Division landed in the centre at Delta Beach (Le Muy, Saint-Tropez) and the 36th Infantry Division landed on the right at Camel Beach (Saint-Raphaël).
+The 3rd Infantry Division landed on the left at Alpha Beach (Cavalaire-sur-Mer), the 45th Infantry Division landed in the center at Delta Beach (Le Muy, Saint-Tropez) and the 36th Infantry Division landed on the right at Camel Beach (Saint-Raphaël).

 The landings were overwhelmingly successful.
 On Delta and Alpha beaches, German resistance was low.
 The Osttruppen surrendered quickly, and the biggest threats to the Allies were the mines.
 A single German gun and a mortar position were silenced by destroyer fire.
 The Allied units in this sector were able to secure a beachhead and quickly linked up with the paratroopers, capturing Saint-Tropez and Le Muy.
 The most serious fighting was on Camel Beach near the town of Saint-Raphaël.
 This beach was defended by several well-emplaced coastal guns, as well as flak batteries.
 Through heavy German fire, the Allies attempted to land at the shore.
-However, at sector Red of the Camel Beach landing zone, the Allies were not able to succeed.
-A bombing run of 90 Allied B-24 bombers was called in against a German strongpoint here.
+However, at Sector Red of the Camel Beach landing zone, the Allies were not successful.
+A bombing run of 90 Allied B-24 bombers was called in against a German strongpoint there.
 Even with the assistance of naval fire, the Allies were not able to bring the landing ships close to the shore.
-They decided to avoid Camel Red and land only at the sectors of Camel Blue and Camel Green, which was successful.
+They decided to avoid Camel Red and land only at the sectors of Camel Blue and Camel Green, where both landings were successful.